zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-01-04】[gunnarmorling / 1brc](https://github.com/gunnarmorling/1brc) - 1️⃣🐝🏎️ The One Billion Row Challenge -- A fun exploration of how quickly 1B rows from a text file can be aggregated with Java
+* 【2024-01-04】[chiteroman / Reprogram-TEE-on-Qualcomm-devices](https://github.com/chiteroman/Reprogram-TEE-on-Qualcomm-devices) - Guide to reprogram the TEE on Qualcomm devices to fix lost attestation keys
+* 【2024-01-04】[felix-pb / kfd](https://github.com/felix-pb/kfd) - kfd, short for kernel file descriptor, is a project to read and write kernel memory on Apple devices.
+* 【2024-01-04】[HACKE-RC / awesome-reversing](https://github.com/HACKE-RC/awesome-reversing) - A collection of resources to learn Reverse Engineering from start!
+* 【2024-01-04】[zigcc / zig-cookbook](https://github.com/zigcc/zig-cookbook) - Zig cookbook is a collection of simple Zig programs that demonstrate good practices to accomplish common programming tasks.
 * 【2024-01-03】[AntonioErdeljac / next-auth-v5-advanced-guide](https://github.com/AntonioErdeljac/next-auth-v5-advanced-guide) -
 * 【2024-01-03】[firefly-iii / firefly-iii](https://github.com/firefly-iii/firefly-iii) - Firefly III: a personal finances manager
 * 【2024-01-03】[UdaraJay / Pile](https://github.com/UdaraJay/Pile) - Desktop app for digital journaling.